Adib-Amine/fastapi-jwt/README.md

 # FastAPI-JWT-Auth

 ### Installation
-The easiest way to start working with this exemple:
+The easiest way to start working with this exemple:<br>
 `pip install - r requirements.txt`